Malaysia looks to repeal anti-fake news law again

-KUALA LUMPUR - Malaysia's Pakatan Harapan (PH) government is attempting to once again repeal the anti-fake news law after it was rebuffed at the Senate last year, despite having passed the Lower House.
+Malaysia's Pakatan Harapan (PH) government is attempting to once again repeal the anti-fake news law after the measure was rebuffed at the Senate last year, despite having passed the Lower House.

-With the one-year cooling period now expired, the PH administration re-tabled the motion to repeal the law on Monday (Oct 7) at the House of Representatives.
+With the one-year cooling period having expired, the PH administration re-tabled the motion to repeal the law yesterday at the Lower House of Representatives.

-Critics have said that the lack of clarity in how the court would determine falsehoods would open this for wide interpretation and abuse.
+Critics have said that the lack of clarity in how the court would determine falsehoods allows for wide interpretation and abuse.

-The motion is to be debated in the current parliamentary sitting, which would end in November.
+The motion is to be debated in the current parliamentary sitting, which ends next month.

 With PH controlling the Lower House, it is widely expected that a repeal would be approved again.

-However, this time around, the repeal would be put into effect even if the Senate rejects it as the Upper House can be bypassed under Article 68 of the Federal Constitution.
+However, this time, the repeal would be put into effect even if the Senate rejects it, as the Upper House can be bypassed under Article 68 of the federal Constitution.

 The law, once it receives approval for repeal the second time from the Lower House, can be presented to the King for assent.